tomhendra/courses/15-fem-professional/5-functional-light-javascript-v3/README.md

 - Immutability is the idea that something isn't going to change unexpectedly.
 - There are obviously a lot of state changes over time in in our programs; that is the point of them.
-- A program cannot be completely immutable because without state changing there would be no point tp the program.
+- A program cannot be completely immutable because without state changing there would be no point to the program.
 - So the point of immutability is that change that needs to occur must be intentional.
 - Immutability is the concept of controlling mutation.
 - There are two different types of mutability that we need to focus on: